Battle of Maleme: Initial phase

 The initial landing of the gliders was successful, with them landing in the Tavronitis River.

 The German soldiers dug in, but were doggedly resisted by New Zealand troops, who were in possession of the strategic Hill 107.
 The main New Zealand unit at Maleme was the 22nd Battalion, under command of Lieutenant Colonel Leslie Andrew.
-His unit maintained Hill 109 and the western edges of the airport.
+His units were positioned on Hill 107 and the western edges of the airfield.
 The battalion persisted engaging the Germans, and Andrew requested support from the 23rd battalion.
-The support was refused, under the mistaken believe that the 23rd Battalion was engaged in combat when in fact, it wasn't.
+The support was refused, under the mistaken belief that the 23rd Battalion was engaged in combat when in fact, it wasn't.
 Andrew decided to try to drive the Germans back from the edge of the airfield, but the two tanks he used in the assault broke down, and the assault faltered.